(A) Terms of app and website use

 If you are a business user:

-- We exclude all implied conditions, warranties, representations or other terms that may apply to our site or app or any content on it or them.
+- We exclude all implied conditions, warranties, representations or other terms that may apply to our site or any content on it or them.

 - We will not be liable to you for any loss or damage, whether in contract, delict/tort (including negligence), breach of statutory duty, or otherwise, even if foreseeable, arising under or in connection with:

-- Use of, or inability to use, our site or app; or
+- Use of, or inability to use, our site; or

-- Use of or reliance on any content displayed on our site or app.
+- Use of or reliance on any content displayed on our site.

 - In particular, we will not be liable for: